shenkonghui/kubeedge/docs/proposals/keadm-debug.md

-  memory   Check the system memory size and the amount of memory left disk     Check whether the disk meets the requirements dns      Check whether the node domain name resolution function is normal runtime  Check whether the node Container runtime is normal network  Check whether the node can communicate with the endpoint on the cloud pid      Check if the current number of processes in the environment is too many.
+  memory   Check the system memory size and the amount of memory left disk     Check whether the disk meets the requirements dns      Check whether the node domain name resolution function is normal runtime  Check whether the node Container runtime is normal, can use parameter `--runtime` to set container runtime,  default is docker network  Check whether the node can communicate with the endpoint on the cloud,can use parameter `--ip` to set test ip, default to ping clusterdns pid      Check if the current number of processes in the environment is too many.
 If the number of available processes is less than 5%, the number of processes is considered insufficient

 Flags:
-  -h, --help   help for keadm check
+  -h, --help   help for keadm debug check

-Use "keadm debug check [command] --help" for more information about a command
 ```

-### keadm collect --help
+### keadm debug collect --help

 ```
 Obtain all data of the current node, and then locate and use operation personnel.